Prajwal-R/Prajwal-R/README.md

 - 👋 Hi, I’m @Prajwal-R
-- 👀 I’m interested in contributing positively towards it sector
+- 👀 I’m interested in contributing positively towards IT sector
 - 🌱 I’m currently learning BE
 - 📫 How to reach me prajwalbhat30@gmail.com